 is in PS, January 2010.
 I sent copies to the main political science journal editors.

-I have a chapter on Chicken games in international negotiations in
+I had a chapter on Chicken games in international negotiations in

 War and Gender:

-I've participated in occasional conferences on gender in war, most recently in Hamburg, Germany in
+I've participated in occasional conferences on gender in war, most recently in Sweden at Lund University along with

 2015 with Susan Brownmiller on sexual violence in armed conflict.